falcosecurity/falco-website/content/en/docs/tutorials/add-prebuilt-driver-config/index.md

 ## Propose the configuration

-Now you're ready to propose the configuation, by sending a pull request to the [test-infra](https://github.com/falcosecurity/test-infra) upstream repository, with the changes:
+Now you're ready to propose the configuration, by sending a pull request to the [test-infra](https://github.com/falcosecurity/test-infra) upstream repository, with the changes:

 ```shell
 git add driverkit/config